Need support now? Help is available. Call, text, or chat 988outbound call

 Medications

-Reviewed by: HU Medical Review Board | Last reviewed: August 2023
+Reviewed by: HU Medical Review Board | Last reviewed: October 2024 | Last updated: October 2024

-Goals of drug therapy in schizophrenia
+Goals of drug therapy for schizophrenia

-Antipsychotics are used to manage psychosis.
-They are also helpful in managing other schizophrenia symptoms over the long term.
-Most people with schizophrenia take an antipsychotic drug for years or lifelong.
-Taking all drugs as prescribed can help improve quality of life.
+Most people with schizophrenia take an antipsychotic drug for years or for their whole life.
+Taking these drugs as prescribed can help improve quality of life.
 It also can lower the risk of new episodes of psychosis.1,2

 First-generation (typical) antipsychotic drugs